-For the second year in a row, we are proud to announce the ACHA annual award recipients!
-Nominees in the following four categories were submitted by ACHA staff and board members: Fundraiser of the Year, Rookie of the Year, Influencer of the Year, and Organizational Partner of the Year.
-Once all nominees were submitted, the ACHA Emeritus Board reviewed the nominations and chose the winner for each category.
+We are excited to announce our 2022 ACHA Volunteer Award recipients!
+ACHA staff and board members submitted nominations for the following four categories: Fundraiser of the Year, Rookie of the Year, Influencer of the Year, and Organizational Partner of the Year.
+Once all nominees were submitted, the ACHA Emeritus Board reviewed the nominations and selected the winner for each category.